rikedyp/documentation/release-notes/docs/deprecated-functionality.md

 ### Identifying Files Pertaining to Deprecated Functionality

 A directory can be scanned for deprecated functionality using [`3535⌶`](../../../language-reference-guide/the-i-beam-operator/scan-for-deprecated-files) with a right argument of the directory to be scanned.
 If the left argument is set to `1`, sub-directories will also be scanned.
-The names of any files that pertain to deprecated functionality are returned with labels identifying the reason for selection.
+The names of any files that pertain to deprecated functionality are returned, with labels specifying the reason for identification.

 For Dyalog v20.0, the following labels can be returned:

 | Label | Meaning |
 |-------|---------|
 | `J0C0`  | File is a component file with both the Journalling (J) and Checksum (C) properties set to 0
-| `OLDWS` | File is a workspace saved by Dyalog v11.0 or Dyalog v12.0
+| `OLDWS` | File is a workspace saved by Dyalog v12.0 or earlier
 | `S32`   | File is a small span component file
 | `⎕XT`   | File is an external variable file
 | `?`     | File could not be read and its content is unknown